 ‘From Pentire Point to Hartland light, a watery grave by day and night’, so goes the local saying.
 It’s one of the UK’s most notorious stretches of coastline for shipwrecks, and as my children are partial to stirring stories of smugglers, wreckers and mysteries at the bottom of the ocean, we used our holiday cottage in Bude as our base for seeking out some of the more infamous shipwreck coast locations.

 We weren’t short of options; the cove names on the map tell their own tales with Death Valley, Deadman’s Cave and Hells Mouth.
 From the 15th century this stretch of sea was a busy shipping route of vessels laden with rum, sugar, building materials, tobacco and gold.
 The 70 miles from Land’s End to Bude was also completely devoid of lighthouses until the mid-19th century, which goes some way to explaining the enormous numbers of wrecks.
-The only way seafarers could find their way along was using way markers like Porthgwarra Point, but more often the tall church bell towers rising up from the cliff tops along here.
+The only way seafarers could find their way along was using way markers, but more often the tall church bell towers rising up from the cliff tops along here.
 There are plenty to spot.

 The carnage of this coastline has left its mark too, in clifftop graveyards, pubs named after sunken ships and even fences made from salvaged wreck timber.
 Age-old jetsam still washes up on the shoreline providing bounty for beach-bound dogs to enjoy.

 One of the most evocative locations we found was the curious little hamlet of Morwenstow, just north of Bude and a few miles from the Devonshire border.
 It’s not the kind of place you’d stumble across; a winding, narrow lane leads to a vicarage, old rectory, farm and a church set in a wooded dell not far from the cliff edge.